DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 #### Google

 We’ll ask if you agree to cookies so that we can get statistics from Google Analytics.
 If you consent, Google may be able to get your IP address.
-We use Google Analytics for statistics and won’t identify you personally from these.
+We use Google Analytics for statistics and will not identify you personally from these.

 We also use Google’s G Suite to process some personal data.
 For example, we’ll ask referees to send a reference via Google Forms and process the data using Google Sheets.